-If you were accepted for a work study program as part of your financial aid or are looking to make money between courses, you may be curious about what type of jobs are available to you on campus.
-Each college is different when it comes to what they offer, but it’s entirely possible to apply for a position that is helpful to your future career.
+If you were accepted for a federal work study program as part of your financial aid or are looking to make money between courses, you may be curious about what type of jobs are available to you on campus.
+Each college is different when it comes to what they offer, but it’s entirely possible to apply for a work study program position that is helpful to your future career.
 Here are some examples of work study programs and job opportunities that you may want to apply for.

 There are plenty of places for you to work as an office assistant on campus, from the school’s gym to the math department.
 You’ll be asked to answer phones and potentially emails, file documents, assist professors, and complete other office tasks.